ExistensialReset/flowmosr/03_governance/FLOW_GOVERNANCE_PRINCIPLES.md

 ### Constitutional boundaries

-Defined by **GRÄNSER** and other higher-order structural constraints.
+Defined by **BOUNDARIES** and other higher-order structural constraints.

 ### Adaptive protocols